rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    a period of 1 or 10 ms. If you specify a sleep period that is less than that minimum, the OS may sleep for its minimum resolution.)

-3. Spin in a tight loop between writes (See ``-spin <count>``).
-This approach will add a pause without giving up the CPU, making it easier to "sleep" for very short periods of time.
-In the test implementation, there is a very short loop that just performs some simple math to take up CPU time.
-The argument to ``-spin <count>`` (any number >= 0) is the number of times to go through that loop.
-The default is 0.
-If you specify something else, it should be a fairly large number (100’s or 1000’s), since spinning the loop just a few times will take negligible time.
+3. Set a publication rate (See ``-pubRate <count>:<method>``).
+This approach will make *RTI Perftest* automatically set the rate of the write call so you can get the number of samples per second requested (if possible).
+   This option allows to choose to use ``sleep()`` between calls or ``spin()``.
+   This second approach will add a pause without yielding the CPU to other processes, making it easier to "sleep" for very short periods of time.
    Avoid spinning on a single-core machine, as the code that would break you out of the spin may not be able to execute in a timely manner.

 4. Let the publisher automatically adjust the writing rate (See ``-enableAutoThrottle``).
 This option enables the Auto Throttle